VM-NeRF: Tackling Sparsity in NeRF with View Morphing: Preliminaries

 \subsection{NeRF overview}

 NeRF's objective is to synthesise novel views of a scene by optimising a volumetric function given a finite set of input views \cite{mildenhall2020nerf}.
-Let $f_{\bm{\theta}}$ be the underlying function we aim to optimise.
-The input to $f_{\bm{\theta}}$ is a 5D datum that encodes a point on a camera ray, i.e.~a 3D spatial location $(x,y,z)$ and a 2D viewing direction $(\theta, \phi)$.
-Let $\bm{c} \in \mathbb{R}^3$ be the view-dependent emitted radiance (colour) and $\sigma$ be the volume density that $f_{\bm{\theta}}$ predicts at $(x,y,z)$.
+Let \(f_{\bm{\theta}}\) be the underlying function we aim to optimise.
+The input to \(f_{\bm{\theta}}\) is a 5D datum that encodes a point on a camera ray, i.e.~a 3D spatial location \((x,y,z)\) and a 2D viewing direction \((\theta, \phi)\).
+Let \(\bm{c} \in \mathbb{R}^3\) be the view-dependent emitted radiance (colour) and \(\sigma\) be the volume density that \(f_{\bm{\theta}}\) predicts at \((x,y,z)\).
 Novel views are synthesised by querying 5D data along the camera rays.
-Traditional volume rendering techniques can be used to transform $\bm{c}$ and $\sigma$ into an image \cite{Kajiya1984,Max1995}.
-Because volume rendering is differentiable, $f_{\bm{\theta}}$ can be implemented as a fully-connected deep network and learned.
+Traditional volume rendering techniques can be used to transform \(\bm{c}\) and \(\sigma\) into an image \cite{Kajiya1984,Max1995}.
+Because volume rendering is differentiable, \(f_{\bm{\theta}}\) can be implemented as a fully-connected deep network and learned.

-Rendering a view from a novel viewpoint consists of estimating the integrals of all 3D rays that originate from the camera optic centre and that pass through each pixels of the camera image plane.
-Let $\bm{r}$ be a 3D ray.
-To make rendering computationally tractable, each ray is represented as a finite set of 3D spatial locations, which are defined between two clipping distances: a near one ($t_n$) and a far one ($t_f$).
-Let $\Gamma$ be the number of 3D spatial locations sampled between $t_n$ and $t_f$.
-Rendering the colour of a pixel can be performed by computing
+Rendering a view from a novel viewpoint consists of estimating the integrals of all 3D rays that originate from the camera optic centre and that pass through each pixel of the camera image plane.
+Let \(\bm{r}\) be a 3D ray.
+To make rendering computationally tractable, each ray is represented as a finite set of 3D spatial locations, indexed with $i$, which are defined between two clipping distances: a near one ($t_n$) and a far one ($t_f$).
+Let \(\Gamma\) be the number of 3D spatial locations sampled between \(t_n\) and \(t_f\).
+Rendering the colour of a pixel is given by